jameshpalmer/fpl-stuff/README.md

 # fpl-stuff

-A collection of scripts and tools I've buily to help me play FPL - including data, data scrapers, api navigation tools, an bespoke MLP solver.
+A collection of scripts and tools I've built to help me play FPL - including data, data scrapers, api navigation tools, and a bespoke MLP solver.